 Pricing for this CDN is based on region.
 For example, content delivery inside the US starts at 8.5 cents for GB for the first 10 TB of data.
 Prices tend to be higher in regions with less developed infrastructure.

 Next, let’s look at our own video streaming solutions.
 Dacast works exclusively with the world’s best top-tier CDNs to deliver its video content and resell its streaming data at a very special price.
 All live streaming and VOD content is delivered via Limelight or Akamai.
 Dacast also adds a wide range of video features, many of which are unavailable with other CDN providers.

 Pricing is cost-competitive.
 A Starter plan is just $19 per month for new streamers and low-volume needs.
-The popular Premium Plan ($125/month) adds pro-features like monetization and video API access, and reduces per-GB bandwidth costs.
-Per-GB cost falls to just 6 cents per GB with this plan.
+The popular Premium Plan ($125/month) adds pro-features like monetization and video API access and reduces per-GB bandwidth costs.
+The per-GB cost falls to just 6 cents per GB with this plan.
 Custom-priced plans are also available for high-volume streaming needs.

 Finally, if live streaming an event interests you, we also offer event-based pricing, which is ideal for one-time events or the occasional broadcaster.

 IBM Cloud Video

 Next, let’s look at the IBM Cloud Video platform.
 This service was created several years ago after IBM acquired the live streaming service UStream (2017).
 IBM Cloud Video is an online video platform and uses an internal CDN network for content delivery.
 Today, they offer plans suitable for small and medium-scale live streaming.
 These plans cap resolution to 720p and costs $99 to $999 per month.

 The basic Silver plan ($99 per month) includes 100 ad-free viewer hours, 50 GB of storage, and one live streaming channel.
-This is a IBM-branded plan.
+This is an IBM-branded plan.
 The Gold plan ($499 per month) bumps streaming to 2,000 viewer hours, 250 GB storage, 2 channels, and includes analytics.
 The Platinum plan ($999/month) includes 5,000 viewer hours, 3 channels, and 500 GB storage, plus white label custom branding.